shakfu/py-js/source/projects/pktpy/README.md

 # PocketPy Max External

-This is an experiment to use [pocketpy](https://github.com/blueloveTH/pocketpy), a nifty C++17 header-only Python interpreter for game engines, in a Max external.
+This external embeds [pocketpy](https://github.com/blueloveTH/pocketpy), a nifty C++17 header-only Python interpreter for game engines, in a Max external.

 ## Notes

-[pocketpy](https://github.com/blueloveTH/pocketpy) is a very cool early stage project to create an embeddable self-contained python implementation for game engines.
+[pocketpy](https://github.com/blueloveTH/pocketpy) is a very cool project to create an embeddable self-contained python implementation for game engines.

-A lot of language compatibility has been implemented but not a lot of module coverage yet, although user modules have been recently implemented.

-So far it offers preliminary support for the following modules:
+As of version 1.0.3, quite a lot of language compatibility has been implemented including custom modules and the following builtin modules:

 - bisect
 - c (custom module for c-level access)
 - collections
+- datatime
+- easing (a set of easing functions)
+- gc
 - heapq
 - json
+- linalg (linear algebra)
 - math
 - os
+- pickle
 - random
 - re
+- requests
 - sys
 - time
+- traceback

-This max external project embeds the pocketpy interpreter, provides for easy wrapping of max-api functions in c++, and produces a small sized external (~ 0.68 Mb when stripped) without dependencies making it completely self-contained, portable and ideal for standalones and packages.
+This max external project embeds the pocketpy interpreter, provides for easy wrapping of max-api functions in c++, and produces a small sized external (~ 0.88 Mb when stripped) without dependencies making it completely self-contained, portable and ideal for standalones and packages.

 ## Structure of Implementation